dome9/cloud-supervisor2/README.md

 ```

 # Cloud-Supervisor v2 (CS2)
-Auto remediation actions for AWS.
+Auto remediation bots for AWS.

 This solution is meant to be used in conjunction with Dome9's Continuous Compliance Engine to remediate issues that are uncovered.